zuzavop/image-searcher/gasearcher/README.md

    python manage.py runserver
    ```

 3. Open your web browser and go to http://localhost:8000/ to access the GASearcher.
+It is recommended to use Microsoft
+   Edge or Google Chrome, but it is essential to enable cookies for proper functioning.

 In case the error occurs when starting the server itself, try running the `python manage.py migrate` command first and
 then try to start the server again using `python manage.py runserver`.